rpy2/rpy2/README.md

 ## Installation for rpy2 developers

 If a developer, the package can be installed from its source tree.
-`rpy2` is a namespace package with its consituting parts in different "sub-packages".
+`rpy2` is a namespace package with its constitution parts in different "sub-packages".

 To install from the source tree, just enter: